-Our friends Julie and John had another bumper crop of sloe berries this year – I’ve never seen them as big and juicy – and as it was nearly time to be making my Sloe Gin again, we popped down to their country home to grab this year’s Sloe Gin main ingredient..
+Our friends Julie and John had a bumper crop of sloe berries this year – I’ve never seen them as big and juicy – the Sloes were almost throwing themselves at us when we popped down to the country to grab this year’s Sloe Gin main ingredient..

 Here’s the Sloe Gin recipe which works really well for me.
 This will make One Litre of Sloe Gin: